anwarmamat/cmsc330spring19-public/project2a/README.md

 ## Introduction
 The goal of this project is to get you familiar with programming in OCaml.
 You will have to write a number of small functions, each of which is specified in three sections below.

+**This project is due in one week!** We recommend you get started right away, going from top to bottom.
+The problems get increasingly more challenging, and in many cases later problems can take advantage of earlier solutions.

 ### Ground Rules
 In your code, you may **only** use library functions found in the [`Pervasives` module][pervasives doc].
 This means you **cannot** use the List module or any other module.
 You may **not** use any imperative structures of OCaml such as references.
 The `@` operator is **not** allowed.

+### Project Files
+To begin this project, you will need to pull updates from the git repository.
+[Click here for directions on working with the Git repository.][git instructions] The following are the relevant files:

+- OCaml Files
+    - **src/basics.ml**: This is where you will write your code for all parts of the project.
+    - **src/basics.mli**: This file is used to describe the signature of all the functions in the module.
+Don't worry about this file, but make sure it exists or your code will not compile.
+- Submission Scripts and Other Files
+    - **submit.rb**: Execute this script to submit your project to the submit server.
+    - **submit.jar** and **.submit**: Don't worry about these files, but make sure you have them.

 ### Notes on OCaml
 OCaml is a lot different than languages you're likely used to working with, and we'd like to point out a few quirks here that may help you work your way out of common issues with the language.